lucaslima782/RANVDS/README.md

 # RANVDS

-A packaged Linux application (onefile via Nuitka) for analyzing cellular traffic and related data using tshark and a config-driven field extraction approach.
+A packaged Linux application (onefile via Nuitka) for evaluating security configurations of cellular networks using tshark and a config-driven field extraction approach.
 The app ships as a single binary and relies on a few system-level dependencies for capture and UI.

 - Self-contained binary: `dist/nuitka/ranvds`
 - Uses system tools/libraries: `tshark`, USB tools, SDL2/OpenGL (for GUI)
-- Configuration-driven (2G/3G/4G/5G fields): see `Config/`
+- Configuration-driven (2G/3G/4G/5G wireshark dissector fields): see `Config/`

 For detailed runtime setup, see: [RUNTIME_REQUIREMENTS.md](./RUNTIME_REQUIREMENTS.md)

+This app was developed in the context of a Masters Thesis and only has reasearch goals.

+The app uses SCAT (https://github.com/fgsect/scat) to capture the traffic, and therefore has the same dependencies and limitations regarding the devices supported.
+However, this version also supports RRC and NAS messages for 5G in Samsung e5123 chipset devices.
+Support for other chipsets is not guaranteed and need to be tested for each case.

 ## Repository layout